Questions fréquemment posées sur les services aux sourds et aux handicapés

 Can I purchase a badge for my attendant in advance?

 Yes.
-When you purchase your badge in the attendee badge sale, you can purchase a badge for your attendant.
+When you purchase your badge in the attendee badge sale, you should purchase a badge for your attendant.
 At the convention, take your attendant and their badge to the Disabled Services desk in Lobby A to register your attendant.

 Where do I go to purchase an attendant badge on-site?

-For 2027, all attendant badges must be purchased in one of our two online badge sales that will occur in late 2026.
+For 2027, all attendant badges must be purchased in one of our two online attendee badge sales that will occur in late 2026.

 Combien coûte un badge de préposé ?